agoldgeier/cliche_bot/README.md

 Run cliche_bot.py from the command line.
 Takes one argument - either a string in quotes containing lyrics, or a path leading to a file containing lyrics.

-&gt;1.0 = super duper cliche
+&gt;90 = super duper cliche
-&gt;0.7 = super cliche
-&gt;0.4 = pretty average song
+&gt;70 = pretty average song
-&gt;0.2 = interesting lyrics
+&gt;60 = interesting lyrics
-&gt;-0.1 = not cliche; similar to natural language
+&gt;50 = not cliche; similar to natural language
-&gt;-0.3 = very unique lyrics
+&gt;35 = very unique lyrics
-&gt;-0.6 = getting pretentious...
-&lt;-0.6 = is this even a song?
+&lt;35 = is this even a song?

 ### What else is going on in this repo?
-cliche_words.tsv is a table of word stems and some other info, including my proprietary cliche score.
+cliche_words.tsv is a table of word stems and some other info, including my *proprietary* cliche score.
 The cliche-ness of a set of lyrics is the weighted average of its elements.

 make_cliche_scores.ipynb is also in there, but to run it you're going to have to get a hold of these datasets:
 Top 5000 Most Used English Words: http://www.wordfrequency.info/free.asp